anderudp/RC_Car/README.md

 ```
 Once you have the MAC address, head to `joyControl/src/main.cpp` and replace the byte hexes in `broadcastAddress[]` with those of your ESP's MAC address.

-Using The PlatformIO extension in VS Code, build and upload `joyControl` to the remote controller's ESP, and `carBody` to the car ESP.
-On Linux, you must enable IO on the connecting USB terminal:
+Using the PlatformIO extension in VS Code, build and upload `joyControl` to the remote controller's ESP, and `carBody` to the car ESP.
+On Linux, you must enable the connecting USB terminal:
 ```bash
 sudo chmod a+rw /dev/ttyUSB0
 ```
-Your terminal may be different.
-Check if the PlatformIO extension can detect the port your ESP board is connected.
-If none are found, try restarting your computer, and if it still does not show up, try another USB cable.
+Your ESP might be connected on a different terminal.
+Check if the PlatformIO extension can detect the port your ESP board is connected on.
+If none are found, try restarting your computer, and if it still does not show up, try a different USB cable.

 ## Operation
 The remote controller reads the values of the joystick.
-This is comprised of the readings of two perpendicularly aligned potentiometers and that of a button (used for braking).
-The values of the pots are aligned in a square, with additional dead space in the circumircle.
+This is comprised of the readings of two perpendicularly aligned potentiometers and that of a button (here used for braking).
+The values of the pots form a square, with additional dead space in the circumircle.

 The remote controller converts these readings into polar notation, with the distance `r` from the joystick's center being calculated as the maximum of the two coordinates (Chebyshev distance), and the direction `theta` calculated using 2-argument arctangent, resulting in the following radian representation: